 With a simple design, this slide-top bladder design is easy to use.
 The closure at the top features a hole to suspend it from clips that hold the bladder in place.
 While this closure is okay, it takes a little longer to line up the plastic to securely fasten the top.
 Also, it is not connected to the bladder, but that can be fixed with a little bit of string.

 Its slim profile fits nicely into most hydration packs, running vests, and backpack sleeves.
 The bite valve is different than most, offering a smaller stream of water that shoots out with a little more pressure than other bladders.
-While we appreciate this difference in design, this it doesn't provide as much water as those manufactured by HydraPak.
+While we appreciate this difference in design, it doesn't provide as much water as those manufactured by HydraPak.
 To unlock it, it must be twisted which requires two hands, and the cap must be removed.
 This takes a little more time than other options.
 When we left it unlocked while hiking, it didn't leak.

 There is a plastic cap that covers the bite valve which bangs against the body when in motion if not properly secured.
 We would prefer that it didn't exist as we can't see the real function of this cap other than hygiene.
 Sadly, if you don't like this bite valve, you're stuck with it as it can't be removed from the hose.
 However, you can change out the hose with pretty much any other option in this review.
 One notable feature that we really like is the high-quality clips that secure the hose to the bladder.
 We like this design as it makes releasing the hose easier, and it doesn't get gummed up like other competitors.
-Overall, it's an all-around bladder that is relatively easy to use.

 Ease of Care